thomasdelvus/thomas-delvus-website/src/content/blog/player-passport.md

 The Passport is different.
 It represents *authority*, not *identity*.

-Anyone who possesses it can act on the player’s behalf.
+Anyone who possesses it can act on the player's behalf.
 Which leads to a simple rule:

 > **Character sheets may be shared.
 Player Passports must not be.**